 We are your one-stop site for finding the home insurance coverage you're looking for at a low rate.
 Rates.ca makes it easy for you to compare home insurance quotes, policies and providers.
 Home sweet home is even sweeter when you have the peace of mind that comes with knowing your home and your valuables are protected.

-The quickest way to get your home insurance quote
+How to get your home insurance quotes on Rates.ca

 Ready to compare quotes and save?

 Answer a few basic questions about your home.
 It won’t take long!

 See quotes from 30+ insurance companies side by side.